On the Blackbody Spectrum of Kilonovae: Introduction

 \section{Introduction}

 Early kilonova spectra are often modelled with a single-temperature blackbody continuum as observationally validated in the early spectra taken of the well-studied kilonova AT2017gfo \citep{Drout2017,Shappee2017,McCully2017,Pian2017,Waxman2018,Watson2019}.
 However, even an emitted single-temperature blackbody will not be observed with a single temperature due to the mildly relativistic velocities, the significant time-delays, and the rapid cooling rate of kilonovae \citep{Sneppen2023}.
 This is caused by three competing and complementary effects.
-Firstly, the light travel-time across the ejecta is several hours, in which time the ejected material itself cools rapidly.
+Firstly, at one day after the explosion, the light-travel time across the ejecta is several hours, in which time the ejected material itself cools rapidly.
 Therefore, the nearest front of the ejecta (which is observed at the latest time of the expansion) is cooler than more distant portions of the ejecta.
 Secondly, the different parts of the ejected material is Doppler boosted by different amounts depending on their varying projected velocity along the line-of-sight.
 Thirdly, the thermalisation depth is wavelength-dependent, which suggests photons at different wavelengths originate from different radial depths and potentially temperatures.
 While the wavelength-dependent opacity is well-known and discussed \citep[e.g.][]{Tanaka2020}, the spectral and statistical significance of the latitude-dependent effects have yet to be quantified.

 Therefore, in Sec. \ref{sec:deri} we derive the multi-temperature blackbody and illustrate the spectral significance for typical kilonova velocities, time-scales and cooling-rates.
 In Sec. \ref{sec:prior}, we review and summarize the prior constraints for cooling rates and characteristic velocities for AT2017gfo.
 In Sec. \ref{sec:fit}, we explore the constraints attainable by modelling and fitting this multi-temperature blackbody for the 1st epoch X-shooter spectrum of AT2017gfo.
 Lastly, we discuss the applicability and significance of the multi-temperature frameworks for future kilonovae observations and the implications for wavelength-dependent thermalisation depths.
+All reported errors consistently refer to the 1$\sigma$ uncertainty